desdelgadillo/My-Official-Blog/Drafts/test.md

 ---
 title: Getting Started with Markdown
 date: December 30, 2025
-excerpt: A quick test to see how our new automation robot turns simple text into a professional resource page.
+excerpt: A quick test to see how our new automation robot turns simple text into a professional resource page and stuff.
 ---

 Welcome to your first automated post!
 Writing in Markdown is much faster than HTML because you can focus on the words rather than the tags.